SwissLife-OSS/Confix/README.md

 Several commands are available for managing components in Confix:

 - To create a new component, use: `confix component create <componentName>`
-- To compose a component, use: `confix component compose <componentName>`
+- To build a component, use: `confix component build <componentName>`
 - To list all existing components, use: `confix component list`
 - To delete a component, use: `confix component delete <componentName>`